How to go green as a freelancer

 - In flight.
 Large airlines are becoming increasingly sensitive to carbon emissions in flight.
 In fact, while booking your ticket, you can now opt to fly carbon neutral or on aircrafts using sustainable biofuels.
 Biodegradable cups, plates and silverware are more and more common, especially on long-haul trips.
 Before boarding, check in with mobile apps to save trees by not printing boarding passes.

 - Business cards.
 Many online companies offer to print business cards on recycled paper.
 They look beautiful, are eco-friendly and make for an awesome conversation subject on long flights.
-You can also recycle your own paper directly at home then print your cards on your own.
+You can also recycle your own paper directly at home then print your cards (with soy ink) on your own.
 You can’t get any more green than that!

 - Water.
 Travel with resuable bottles to reduce plastic waste.